Chouffy/chouffy.github.io/docs/Software/Windows.md

 * View active network connections: TCPView by Sysinternals to know the executable, PID and service
 * Connect to a SMB share without being tied to your domain: `localhost\username`
 * Avoid automatic setup of network devices: *Settings → Advanced network settings → Advanced sharing settings → Private network* → Untick "Set up network connected devices automatically"
+#### Printer
+- Add a printer using IP address and avoid using WSD:
+	- Go to Printer setting, Add a device and wait for the "Search Manually"
+	- Select IP Printer and input the IP/DNS name of the printer
 #### File Sharing
 - Test access with `\\localhost` before trying on the remote host
 #### Wi-Fi Hotspot